PrinOrange/i18n-i10n-checklist/README.md

 - The U.S. and U.K. use a comma (`1,000,000`) as a thousand separator and a dot (`1.5`) for decimals, whereas Germany, France and other European countries reverse this notation (`1.000.000` and `1,5`).
 - India groups numbers differently, using a **2-2-3** format: `10,00,000` instead of `1,000,000`.
 - Measurement units vary: the U.S. uses inches, feet, and pounds, while most of the world follows the metric system.
+- Not every regions only use Western Arabic numerals (like $0,1,2,3,...,9$), for middle eastern regions, they prefer using traditional eastern Arabic numerals(like 0-9, their written form are separately like $٠-0,١-1,٢-2,٣-3,٤-4,٥-5,٦-6,٧-7,٨-8,٩-9$)
+- Numbering rules.
+For some situation the numbering rules depends on formatting rules, like chapter numbering, they prefer using Roman numerals like `Chapter Ⅰ`, `Chapter Ⅳ`.

 Ensure your application can handle these variations dynamically.

 ### Natural Language Processing (NLP) Considerations

 If your application involves NLP features such as search, spell checking, or text analysis, are these adapted for different languages?

++ Tokenizer design: for different language there are variant ways to process tokens and words during text indexing for search feature.
+Your should take intrinsic details of different languages into consideration, like stemmer, removing stopwords.
++ Declension.
+In i18n, it is necessary to deal with word inflection, because the same word may change depending on the context when expressing grammatical structures such as number, gender, tense, case, etc, especially in situation about string concat.
+If these inflections are not handled, the translated content may be grammatically incorrect, unnatural, or even difficult to understand, which will seriously affect the user experience and product professionalism.

 ### Audio, Video & Media Localization